ICArmenian-Mycologists/ICArmenian-Mycologists.github.io/index.md

 ## Highlights

 {% capture text %}
-Our focuses range from saprotrophic fungal diversity, the use of ectomycorrhizal fungi for forest remediation, and Khachkar lichen diversity interests.
-Please reach out to us if you are interested in collaborating. <br>
+Our research interest ranges from saprotrophic/mycorrhizal fungal diversity, the use of ectomycorrhizal fungi for forest remediation, and Khachkar lichen diersity.
+Please reach out to us if you are interested in collaborating.

 {%
   include button.html